 Welcome to FAIRlyz!
-You may register your study without data if you are starting a new study that has not generated data or has not yet identified secondary data for analysis.
+You may register your study without data if you are starting a new study that has not generated data or you have not yet identified secondary data for analysis.

 dbGaP Format for Clinical or Phenotype Study Data